How to evaluate software for ASD-STE100

 Before you buy a term checker, make sure that the technical writers in your organization want to use ASD-STE100.

 Many technical writers do not want to use a controlled language, because they think that a controlled language restricts their creativity.
-At the Technical Communication UK Conference in 2010, 39 technical writers were asked whether they use a controlled language such as ASD-STE100.
+At the Technical Communication UK Conference in 2010, 39 technical writers were asked whether they use a controlled language, for example, ASD-STE100.
 One person lifted his hand.
 Then, the technical writers were asked who wanted to use a controlled language.
 The person lowered his hand.
 Not one person wanted to use a controlled language.

 The term checker is different to other software for ASD-STE100